miftahul-huda/wiseape-application-system-v2/docs/ARCHITECTURE.md

 - A `group` row is a folder; an `item` row links to an app via `app_id`.
 - Groups can nest arbitrarily deep (`parent_id` self-reference).
-- `WiseApplicationSystem.buildMenuTree(rows)` turns the flat row list into a nested tree and resolves each node's effective icon: an explicit `icon` column wins; otherwise an `item` inherits its linked app's `appIcon`, and a `group` defaults to a folder glyph (`📁`).
+- Icon resolution (server-side, in `menusService.js`): an explicit `icon` column wins; otherwise an `item` inherits its linked app's `appIcon`, and a `group` defaults to a folder glyph (`📁`).
-- `WiseDesktop`'s desktop-grid rendering and Launchpad (`openMenuFolder`) both consume this same tree — Launchpad is literally `openMenuFolder({ type: 'root', children: this.menus }, root)`, so the two views can never drift apart.
+- `WiseApplicationSystem.filterMenusForUser(menus, user)` (client-side, in
+  the browser) recursively drops the admin-only item (and any group left empty as a result) for non-admin viewers — this is purely a *display* filter; `AppAdmin.run()` also independently enforces the role check server-side, so a non-admin can't reach it even by guessing the appId.
+- `WiseDesktop`'s desktop-grid rendering and the Launchpad trigger both consume this same tree, via the same `openMenuOverlay()` method (Launchpad is just `openMenuOverlay(root, this.menus, 'Launchpad')`) — clicking a folder anywhere **stacks** another overlay on top rather than replacing the current one; a `closers` array is threaded through the recursive calls so that launching an app from several folders deep still closes the *entire* stack, not just the folder it happened in.
-- The **dock** (taskbar) is intentionally *not* menu-driven — it stays a flat quick-launch strip of every installed app, by design (a deliberate scoping decision: "Desktop tidak menampilkan aplikasi, tapi menampilkan menu" was about the desktop surface specifically).
+- The **dock** (taskbar) is intentionally *not* menu-tree-shaped — it's the same tree flattened to just its leaf items (`flattenMenuItems`), by design (a deliberate scoping decision: the desktop surface shows the menu/folder structure, the dock stays a flat quick-launch strip like a real macOS dock).

-## 12. Repository pattern (all `system/Postgres*Repository.js` files)
+## 12. Repository patterns — two different ones, don't mix them up

-Every repository follows the same shape — copy this pattern for a new one rather than inventing a new style:

-1. Constructor reads DB connection config from `process.env` (`DB_HOST`,
-   `DB_NAME`, `DB_USER`, `DB_PASSWORD`, `DB_PORT`), with **no hardcoded
-   credentials** (this repo is public on GitHub — credentials live only in the gitignored `.env`).
-2. `async connect()` — lazily creates a `pg.Client`, and **always** attaches `client.on('error', ...)` that nulls out `this.client` instead of letting the error propagate.
-Without this, a dropped connection (idle timeout, network blip) crashes the entire Node process via Node's default unhandled-EventEmitter-error behavior.
-This exact bug happened once in development — never omit this handler on a new repository.
-3. `async ensureTable(client)` / `ensureSchema(client)` — idempotent
-   `CREATE TABLE IF NOT EXISTS`, seeds demo/default rows if the table is empty, memoizes with a `this.tableReady`/`this.schemaReady` flag so it only actually hits the DB once per process.
+**Client-side (`client/system/Api*Repository.js`)** — thin `fetch`
-4. Every public method wraps its query in `try/catch` and falls back to an in-memory default list on failure (`PostgresAppRepository`, `PostgresThemeRepository`, `PostgresEmployeeRepository`, `PostgresMenuRepository`) — the desktop should never completely fail to boot just because the DB is briefly unreachable. (`PostgresAuthRepository` is the one exception — auth failures should be loud, not silently faked.)
+wrappers around the REST API server, nothing more.
+Constructor takes `{ baseUrl }` (defaulting to `process.env.API_BASE_URL`); one method per REST endpoint; on failure, most of them (apps/themes/menus/employees) fall back to a small hardcoded default so the desktop never completely fails to boot just because the REST API is briefly unreachable (`ApiAuthRepository` is the one exception — auth failures should be loud, not silently faked).
+Copy this pattern for a new client-side data source that talks to the REST API.
+See `docs/DEVELOPMENT_GUIDE.md` §6.

+**REST API-side (`server/.../src/models/*Model.js`)** — the ones that actually touch PostgreSQL, via `config/db.js`'s pooled client (`pool.on('error', ...)` is required there too, for the same crash-on-dropped-connection reason).
+Idempotent `ensureSchema()`-style seeding, memoized with a `schemaReady`/similar flag so it only runs once per process.
+If you're adding a genuinely new *database-backed* feature, it belongs here, not in `client/`.

 ## 13. File/folder map

 ```
+client/
-app.js                          Express server: all routes, one process-wide
+  app.js                         Express server (port 3000): all client
+                                  routes, one process-wide
                                   WiseApplicationSystem instance
   public/
-  index.html                    Script tags, load order, login/register markup
+    index.html                   Script tags, load order
-  styles.css                    Desktop/dock/window chrome + login screen CSS
+    styles.css                   Desktop/dock/window chrome (controls
-                                 (controls themselves are styled with Tailwind
+                                  themselves use Tailwind utility classes
-                                 utility classes directly in their renderElement)
+                                  directly in their renderElement)
-  auth.js                       Login/register UI + localStorage token + auto-login
+    auth.js                      renderAuthScreen() -- login/register UI
-  script.js                     window.bootWiseDesktop(user, token)
+    script.js                    boot() -- entry point, session check,
+                                  desktop bootstrap
-  uploads/                      User-uploaded background images (gitignored contents)
+    uploads/                     User-uploaded background images (gitignored)
   system/
     WiseApplicationSystem.js     Orchestrator -- isomorphic (see §1)
     WiseDesktop.js                Desktop/dock/window-chrome rendering -- isomorphic
     WiseApplication.js            Base class for an installed app
     WiseWindow.js                 Base class for a window
-  Postgres*Repository.js        One per concern: Apps, Themes, Employees, Auth, Menu
+    Api*Repository.js             Client-side REST API clients (see §12)
     controls/
       WiseControl.js               Base control class + registry bootstrap
       Wise*.js                     One file per control type (see docs/API_REFERENCE.md)
   applications/
     <AppName>/
       App<AppName>.js              extends WiseApplication, implements run()
       forms/
         Win<Name>.js                extends WiseWindow, implements onWindowInit()
       assets/icons/icon.svg         Optional colorful app icon (see §10)
+server/applications/WiseapeApplicationSystem/
+  app.js                          Express REST API (port 4000)
+  config/db.js                    pg Pool
+  src/
+    routes/                        One router file per resource, mounted in index.js
+    controllers/                   Thin req/res glue
+    services/                      Business logic (e.g. menusService builds the tree)
+    models/                        The only files that touch PostgreSQL
+    middleware/auth.js              Bearer token parsing, requireUser/requireAdmin
+    utils/password.js               scrypt hash/verify
 docs/
   ARCHITECTURE.md                 This file
   DEVELOPMENT_GUIDE.md             Tutorial for building a new WAS application
   API_REFERENCE.md                 Class/method reference
+  RUNNING.md                       How to actually start both processes
 ```